 To give the best tips for preparing for the exam, we interviewed Duc (Eric) Quach, one of our senior developers at Magenest who has recently just passed the exam.
-We managed to catch up with him in an early morning while he was grabbing a cup of coffee.
+We managed to catch up with him in the early morning while he was grabbing a cup of coffee.

 Hi Eric, how are you?

 I’m doing great.
 Thank you.

 So we know you’ve just received your Magento 2 Professional Developer and we want to know how you’ve managed to pass the exam.

 So first, what can you tell us about the exam?

 Most of the questions in the exam are about hands-on experience.
 You need to have at least 1-1.5 years of working with Magento to have a good understanding of the platform.
 The questions are about your deep understanding of Magento and your ability to customize it according to best practices.

 Which part of the exam do you think was easy for you?